 Rotary has directly contributed more than US$2 billion to ending polio since 1985.

 To get involved in Rotary and make a difference in your community and around the world, visit www.rotarygbi.org/join

-If you wish to donate please click here to be directed to our BTMyDonate donations page.
+If you wish to donate to Rotary's ongoing work to eradicate polio please click here to be directed to our Virgin Money Giving page.

-On behalf of the millions of children who have already been spared the ravages of polio and those still to be saved - thank you.
+On behalf of the millions of chidren who remain vulnerable to polio and therefore, potnetially, a life-time of misery - thank you.